bsoelch/CNL/README.md

 ## Syntax:
+For a more detailed explanation on how to use the language look at the numbered examples in the [examples folder](/examples)

 The code consists of objects and operations, each operation takes a fixed amount of objects and returns a new object.